 Hi, I am a Research Scientist at the Institute of Cognitive Science, University of Colorado Boulder.
-I am a design researcher focused on designing equitable learning experiences for all students working at the intersection of STEM education, Human-Computer Interaction, Learning Sciences, and Learning Analytics, specifically focusing on design for critical conversations and improvement with educators and students about social justice.
-My research looks at how educational data can be used to support equitable education based on race and gender across formal and informal learning communities.
+I am a design researcher focused on designing equitable learning experiences for all students working at the intersection of STEM education, Human-Computer Interaction, Learning Sciences, and Learning Analytics by focusing on developing learning technologies and environments for improvement with educators and students about equity of participation.
+Specifically, my research looks at how educational data can be used to support meaningful learning across formal and informal environments for critical conversations.

 I completed my Ph.D. in Computer Science & Cognitive Science at the University of Colorado Boulder, working with Prof. Tamara Sumner and Bill Penuel.
 I co-design and co-developed a visual learning analytics tool, Science Student Electronic Exit Ticket (SEET) system, and studied its use in leading two improvement cycles in middle school science classrooms to support equity of participation.
 To support this improvement, my colleagues and I designed a professional learning series called Student Experience Improvement Cycle (SEIC) to elevate students' experience using evidence-based instructional strategies, gather evidence on their effectiveness, and support teachers' orchestration.
 Based on the SEIC intervention, we found significant improvement differentially in the experiences of students identifying as Black/African American, Native Hawaiian/Pacific Islanders, and Asian Americans.